 All the language interfaces have comments that can be used to generate documentation (doxygen for C++, javadoc for Java, etc).
 The generated doxygen documentation is included in the downloads, and should be located under \$(SAFIR_SDK)/docs/.
 Use this documentation!
 It is the place where interface details are explained!

-15.2 Forum
+15.2 Forum and Mailing list

-Questions can be posted in the Safir SDK Core forum at http://www.safirsdk.com.
+Questions can be posted in the Safir SDK Core forum or the safir-devel mailing list.
+More info at http://safir.sourceforge.net.